codeBeefFly/DocsCollection/APA_PATH/20210716_apa_x3_parking.md

 ### 3. find a way for smooth steering: avoid step motor like rotation (suggestion)

-this phenomenon has been observed quite a lot at the time of turning the wheels, but we did not take it seriously because of various reasons, and  we have solve it once by redirect the session logs from the console to session.log file, but the lag still exist, though so far, it dose not affect our final parking pose.
+this phenomenon has been observed quite a lot at the time of turning the wheels, but we did not take it seriously because of various reasons, and  we have solved it once by redirect the session logs from the console to session.log file, but lagging problem  still exist,  so far, it dose not affect our final parking pose.
 It is hard to describe what kind of motion it is so I will record and upload some vids about it for further analysis.

 ### 4. path planning and parking control parameter adjustment, for x3-byd platform. (necessary)

-I am read codes related to path planning and parking control, which are belongs to following class-steps, the value used in ic421 may not a good one for x3-byd.
+I am reading codes related to path planning and parking control, which are belongs to following class-steps, the value used in ic421 may not a good one for x3-byd.

 ```yaml
       - key: ParkingMiddleGoals